-The most efficient way is to try with a SIM card from a different network (you can briefly borrow it from a family member or a friend).
-This way works with any phone whether it's an Android, iPhone, Windows Phone or BlackBerry or something else.
+The most efficient way to see if your phone is network locked or not is to try it with a SIM card from a different network (you can briefly borrow it from a family member or a friend).
+This method works with any phone.

-- Make a phone call using the current SIM card.
-Make sure it connects.
+- Call someone using the current SIM card, and make sure it connects.

-- Power off the iPhone.
-Hold down the Sleep/Wake button and use the Slide to Power Off option to switch off the iPhone.
+- Power off the phone and hold down the Sleep/Wake button and use the Slide to Power Off option to switch off the phone.

-- Use the SIM-card ejector tool (or a paper clip) to eject the SIM card from the iPhone.
+- Use the SIM-card ejector tool (or a paper clip) to eject the SIM card from the phone.

 - Insert a different SIM card.

-- Press the Sleep/Wake button to wake up the iPhone.
+- Press the Sleep/Wake button to wake up the phone.

 - Make a phone call.
-Check that the iPhone can connect a call using the new SIM card.
+Check that the phone can connect a call using the new SIM card.

-On most phones, you'll get a very clear message that your phone is network locked when you try to use a SIM card from another network.
+On most phones, you will get a very clear message that your phone is network locked when you try to use a SIM card from another network.
 If a message does not appear, try making a phone call.
-If the phone call does not connect with the new SIM card, then the iPhone is locked.
+If the phone call does not connect with the new SIM card, then the phone is locked.

-If you are unable to try operating your phone with a different SIM and if you have an iPhone, another method is to navigate to the Settings menu and have a quick look there:
+If you are unable to try operating your phone with a different SIM and if you have an iPhone, another method is to navigate to the Settings menu and take a look there:

 If you see an option for Mobile Data Network then your iPhone is most likely unlocked.
 This option should not appear on locked iPhones.

-With Android phones, you can check if the device is network locked using IMEI number:
+With Android phones, you can check if the device is network locked using the IMEI number:

-- In Phone App dial *#06# and your IMEI number will appear on the screen.
+- In the Phone App, dial *#06# and your IMEI number will appear on the screen.

 - Go to www.imei.info (you must create an account and log in to be able to see the network information about your phone) and enter your IMEI number in the website's search box.

-- Next to the information about the phone with the IMEI number you've entered, under "Free Checks" menu tap on Warranty via SN.
+- Next to the information about the phone with the IMEI number you've entered, under the "Free Checks" menu, tap on Warranty via SN.

 - Once the loading is complete, you will see the information about the network and whether it is locked or unlocked.